 Dahlia tuberous roots should be divided before they are planted in the spring.
 The best time to divide is after the eyes have sprouted and the new growth is no more than an inch in length.
 The new shoots are tender and easily broken, so handle gently.
 Cut the clump into individual tuberous roots with a sharp knife.
 Each tuberous root must have at least one eye (growing point) or sprout to produce a new plant.
 Eyes are found where the tuberous root and the stalk of last season's plant join.
 If it is difficult to distinguish the dormant eyes, place clumps in a warm moist place for several weeks or plant in shallow trays to promote sprouting.
 Cut surfaces should be allowed to dry for several days or dusted with captan or sulfur before planting.

 Select a sunny (minimum of 6 hours) location protected from strong winds.
 Dahlias grow best in a deep, fertile, well-drained soil with a pH of 6.0 to 6.5; they are not tolerant of water-logged soils.
-Incorporate 2 to 4 inches of organic matter such as compost, pine bark, or well-aged manure and 2 to 4 lb of 8-8-8 or 10-10-10 per 100 ft2 (2 to 4 Tbsp per ft2) before planting.
+Incorporate 2 to 4 inches of organic matter such as compost, pine bark, or well-aged manure and 2 to 4 lb of 8-8-8 or 10-10-10 per 100 square feet (2 to 4 tablespoons per square foot) before planting.

 Dig a hole 8 to 10 inches deep and wide enough to accommodate the tubers.
 Loosen the soil in the bottom of the hole and refill to a depth of 6 inches.
 Set the tuberous root on its side, with the eyes facing upward.
 Cover with 2 to 3 inches of soil.
 Soil should be filled in around the plants as they develop until the surface is level.
 Many gardeners insert a stake at the side of each hole at planting for future support.